 After extinguishing all the debts of the company, if there are still remaining assets, the liquidator first refunds the share capital to the shareholders.
-The remaining assets will then be distributed between the shareholders in proportion to their contribution in the company’s capital, unless stipulated otherwise in the company’s AoA.
+The remaining assets will then be distributed between the shareholders in proportion to their contribution to the company’s capital unless stipulated otherwise in the company’s AoA.

 Upon closure of the company, the liquidator delivers the books and documents of the company to a court or a notary public as fiduciary.
 The company records must be kept by the fiduciary for a minimum period of 10 years.